LivingWithHippos/blog-android/pages/01.home/03.Views/progressbar-svg-databinding/03._content/simple.md

 <div id="intro"/>
 ## Why Vectors?

-Vectors can scale correctly at any size and are perfect for simple images like logos and symbols around your app, and data binding makes adding functionalities to Views really easy.
+Vectors can scale correctly at any size and are perfect for simple images like logos and symbols around your app, and data binding makes adding functionalities to Views easy.
 We will be creating a vertical determinate progress bar easily adaptable to our needs.

 !!! [[fa icon=fa-android extras=fab /] Android Official Page on Vector Drawable](https://developer.android.com/guide/topics/graphics/vector-drawable-resources)